digital-blueprint/toolkit/packages/tabulator-table/README.md

       than 0 (e.g. `responsive:3`) and to set the columns' width so that they will not all fit into the tabulator
 - `overflow-y-scroll-enabled` (optional bool, default: `false`): enables vertical scrolling within the table body
     - example `<dbp-tabulator-table overflow-y-scroll-enabled></dbp-tabulator-table>`
+- `column-configuration-enabled` (optional bool, default: `false`): shows a dialog for changing column visibility and order
+    - example `<dbp-tabulator-table column-configuration-enabled></dbp-tabulator-table>`
+- `column-configuration-storage-key` (optional string): persists column visibility and order under the provided application-specific key
+    - example `<dbp-tabulator-table column-configuration-enabled column-configuration-storage-key="people-table"></dbp-tabulator-table>`
+- `columnConfigurationExcludedFields` (optional string array, property only): fields that must not be changed in the column configuration dialog
 - `select-rows-enabled` (optional bool, default: `false`): allows the user to select rows by clicking on them.
   When enabled, the component also emits selection-count updates through the `dbp-tabulator-table-selection-count-changed` event.